 Basic Bookselling

-The next course begins Monday, March 13 at 7 pm ET / 6 pm CT / 4 pm PT.
-It has ten classes and ends on Monday, May 15th.
+The next course begins March 2024, with 10 classes, ending in May 2024.
+Classes are 7 pm ET / 6 pm CT / 4 pm PT.

 Our Basic Bookselling Course is designed to welcome staff into a career in bookselling.
 It is intended as a primer for frontline booksellers with a year or less experience.
 The course introduces the book industry as a whole, and the knowledge and skills necessary to succeed in bookselling, including: merchandising, hand selling, creating shelf talkers and other reviews, customer service, and creating displays that sell.
-This course is ten weeks long and is offered twice a year.

 2023 Course Instructors